p55t/aws-intro-immersion/lab3-autoscaling.md

 > balancer and then it will distribute incoming traffic across those
 > instances.
 For now, you will leave this unselected and move on.

-x.
   Select **Enable CloudWatch detailed monitoring** under Advanced
     Details.

 <!-- -->

-28. Your configurations should be similar to:
+8. Your configurations should be similar to:

 ![](./media3/image10.png)

 ![](./media3/image11.png)

-29. Select **Next: Configure scaling policies**.
+9. Select **Next: Configure scaling policies**.

     You are going to skip configuring scaling policies for now.
 You will do this in the next section of the lab.

-30. Continue on by selecting **Next: Configure Notifications.**
+10. Continue on by selecting **Next: Configure Notifications.**

 > You can configure your Auto Scaling Group to send notifications to an
 > endpoint that you choose, such as an email address or even an SQS